Resources: 574 personnel including 12 crews, 6 helicopters, 36 engines, 6 dozers, 3 water tenders, and other support personnel

 Coconino County will lift the evacuation order for the Blue Ridge communities at 8:00 am today.
 Displaced residents will be allowed into the communities in a staged re-entry process.
 Visit coconino.az.gov/tinderfirerecovery to view the re-entry plan.
 For additional information call the Coconino County Sheriff’s Office at 928-213-2990 or 928-679-8393.

-There will be smoldering and creeping fire activity today.
+Snow and rain over the fire area yesterday significantly helped limit fire activity.
 Heavy fuels, like logs, continue to smolder and hold heat.
 As warmer, drier conditions return over the next few days, remaining heat within the fire’s perimeter still has the potential to spread.